Language translation

 Victorian children can access two years of FREE kindergarten before they start school.

-Council wants to know what you think about how kindergarten programs are provided.
+Each year Council opens the survey to gain an understanding of what you think about kindergarten programs that are provided.
 Your insights play a vital role in shaping the future of kindergarten services in the City of Whittlesea.

 Kindergarten (also called preschool) is an educational program for children delivered by a qualified early childhood teacher in the two years before they start school.